indico/indico/docs/source/installation/production/debian/apache.rst

 1. Install Packages
 -------------------

-PostgreSQL is installed from its upstream repos to get a much more recent version.
+PostgreSQL is installed from its upstream repos to get a more recent version.

 .. code-block:: shell